 3. Greater Civic Engagement

-You are able to apply theories, methods, and tools to better engage in service to the community that you learn in a group communication course.
+You can apply theories, methods, and tools to better engage in service to the community you learn in a group communication course.

 4. More Learning